rolandjansky/athena/Generators/PowhegControl/doc/README.md

 - Powheg integration
 - Powheg event generation
-- Athena-based event hadronisation (eg. with PYTHIA or HERWIG)
+- Athena-based event hadronisation (eg. with Pythia or Herwig)
 - (optional) event filtering.

 By re-using the Powheg integration grids only the first of these steps